Ebola virus disease in Guinea, Liberia and Sierra Leone

 - Health care workers are at higher risk and should adhere to strict infection prevention and control measures.

-- Health care workers should practise strict infection control measures including the use of personal protective equipment (i.e., gowns, masks, goggles and gloves) when providing care for suspect or confirmed cases.
+- Health care workers should practise strict infection control measures including the appropriate use of personal protective equipment (i.e., gowns, masks, goggles and gloves) when providing care for suspect or confirmed cases.

 - In addition to routine practices for all patients, precautions for contact, droplet and aerosol generating procedures are recommended.